 Healthy soil equals healthy plants, which is true also for cabbage.
 A healthy plant will also be more resistant to the many critters that just love cabbage.

 Young seedlings are in danger of cutworms.
-You can protect the plant by enclosing it with some kind of stiff collar around the plant about an inch deep.
+You can protect the plant by enclosing it with some kind of collar around the plant about an inch deep.

 Maggots in the soil can be devastating for cabbage.
-However, I have harvested mature cabbage heads that had damaged roots by maggods.
+However, I have harvested mature cabbage heads that had damaged roots by maggots.
 Somehow they coexisted.
 In extreme situations use Diatomaceous earth (DE) at the root level.
 Be aware though it destroys all bugs, worms, and insects.

 Harvesting cabbage